top of page

 • burnout

-• chronic anxiety
+• anxiety

 • caring responsibilities

-• long-term emotional pressure
+• prolonged emotional pressure

 • less patient

-• emotionally reactive
+• emotionally distant

 Why People Often Don’t Realise They’re Depressed